OmChauhan1111/Sales-Trend-Analysis-Using-Aggregations/README.md

 This project provides an SQL query to analyze monthly revenue and order volume from a given orders table.
 The query extracts key metrics such as total revenue and distinct order volume, grouped by year and month.

 Prerequisites
-A SQL-based database system (MySQL, PostgreSQL, SQL Server, etc.)
+A SQL-based database system (MySQL)

 orders table with the following columns: